cristian9217/cristian9217/README.md

 ------------------------------------------------------------------

-- :open_book: I studied for a Bachelor's degree in Computer Science.
+- :open_book: I studied for a Bachelor's degree in Computer Science at UPRB.
 - 🔭 I am currently studying on Masters in Computer Science.
 - :notebook: I am currently learning Python and R.
 - :books:	I learned HTML, CSS, JavaScript, and SQL.